jodydadescott/keytab-token-broker/README.md

-# Tokens2Keytabs
+# Tokens2Secrets

-Tokens2Keytabs grants Kerberos Keytabs to bearers of JWT Tokens authorized by Open Policy Agent (OPA) Rego.
-Tokens2Keytabs is a bridge between the Kerberos world and the Token world.
+Tokens2Secrets grants Secrets or Kerberos Keytabs to bearers of JWT Tokens authorized by Open Policy Agent (OPA) Rego.
+Tokens2Secrets is a bridge between the old world of shared secrets and Kerberos Keytabs and the new world of Tokens.

 Kerberos works by issuing tickets to users or machines that prove their identity with a username or principal and password.
 Daemonized applications, especially ones not part